-Every pair of tickets purchased online for this show includes a CD copy of John Legend’s forthcoming album.
+Every pair of tickets purchased online for this show includes a digital download of John Legend’s forthcoming album, Bigger Love (available June 19, 2020).
 You will receive an email with more details about this offer approximately 7 days after your purchase.
 US residents only.
 Offer not valid on resale tickets.
-Maximum eight albums per household.

 In 2004, John Legend (then known primarily as an in-demand all-star studio session man) stepped into the solo spotlight as a premier singer-songwriter-pianist-performer in his own right with his debut album Get Lifted.
 Driven in part by the hit singles "Ordinary People" and "Used To Love U," Get Lifted was a critical and commercial triumph, earning John an astounding eight Grammy nominations -- he won Best New Artist, Best Male R&B Vocal Performance ("Ordinary People") and Best R&B album -- and selling more than three million copies worldwide.

 Once Again, John's new album, is many things, chief among them, it's a pop/soul album fueled by intelligence, intuition, sensuality, spirit and a creativity made possible when Raphael Saadiq, Kanye West, Craig Street and will.i.am brought the lead single, "Save Room," to John.
 Breezy and sexy, "Save Room" is a joyful, cool love song, inspired by an old AM radio single, "Stormy," by the Classics IV (a 60's Top 40 band best-known for "Spooky").
 As John recalls, "will brought the sample.
 I didn't even know the original.
 I just knew it was a nice organ sound and wanted to write to it.
 I just started mumbling along to it, finding my place in the melody and it worked for me."